Do plant volatiles shape species interactions in agroecological fields?

 Project Overview

 In PANOPLY, I will be the first to study how VOCs shape plant-insect interactions on an unprecedented long-term scale, transitioning from the lab to the field.
-I will utilize the scientifically and economically important perennial system of grapevine (Vitis vinifera) and the leafhopper pest Scaphoideus titanus, which is the main insect vector of Flavescence dore (FD), a lethal quarantine disease threatening European grapevines.
+I will focus on the scientifically and economically important perennial system of grapevine (Vitis vinifera) and the leafhopper pest Scaphoideus titanus, which is the main insect vector of Flavescence dore (FD), a lethal quarantine disease threatening European grapevines.

-Research Objectives
+Research Methodology

 - Identify VOCs that can affect life history traits such as development, host choices, and reproduction of the grapevine leafhopper.